ghdl/ghdl/doc/using/QuickStartGuide.rst

 Quick Start Guide
 ******************

-In this chapter, you will learn how to use the GHDL compiler by working on two examples.
+In this chapter, you will learn how to use `GHDL` by working on a few examples.

-The hello world program
+The `'Hello world'` program
 =======================

-To illustrate the large purpose of VHDL, here is a commented VHDL "Hello world" program.
+To illustrate the large purpose of `VHDL`, here is a commented `'Hello world'` program:

 .. code-block:: VHDL